Aseel1818/Animal-Trading-Cards/README.md

 # Animal Trading Card Project

-This project demonstrates my web development skills by re-creating a webpage from a design prototype.
+This project demonstrates my basic web development skills by re-creating a webpage from a design prototype.
 The goal was to translate a given design into an actual, functional website using HTML and CSS.

 ## Project Overview

 In this project, I created an animal trading card featuring a cat, inspired by a design prototype.
-The focus was on adding style to the page using CSS, as the HTML was provided.

 ## Features

 - **Design Translation**: Accurately translated a design prototype into a web page.
-- **CSS Styling**: Applied CSS to style the trading card and ensure it matches the provided design.
+- **CSS Styling**: Applied CSS to style the trading card.
 - **Responsive Design**: Ensured the trading card is responsive and looks good on different screen sizes.

 ## Project Details